ImageMagick/Usage-Markdown/basics/index.md

 \( -clone 0--1 -append -write show: +delete \)\
 ~~~

-After you have the image processing steps debugged and settled then you can optimize the code, so that you don't use as many parenthesis steps, as well as fewer [Cloned Images](#clone), and resulting in less intermediate images to [Delete](#delete) at the end.
+After you have the image processing steps debugged and settled then you can optimize the code, so that you don't use as many parenthesis steps, as well as fewer [Cloned Images](#clone), and resulting in less intermediate images to [delete](#delete) at the end.

 Remember also that "[Image Composition](../compose/#compose)", and or "[Layer Flattening](../layers/#flatten)" merges multiple images together, to leave just the one resulting image, which can reduce the overall number of intermediate images in memory.